galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

 ### Start Forms and Reports managed servers

-Now, you have Reports tools components created and running, you are able to start the managed server and start the Reprots In-process server.
+Now, you have Reports tools components created and running, you are able to start the managed server and start the Reports In-process server.

 - Login admin console: http://adminvm-ip:7001/console
 - Select Environment -> Servers -> Control